lkswilliam/sp500-quant-strategy/README.md

 # S&P 500 Quant Strategy
 ## Unsupervised Learning, Efficient Frontier Optimization, and Monthly Rebalancing

 This project develops a quantitative trading strategy for the S&P 500 using 10 years of daily data (2015–2025) from `yfinance`.
 It calculates monthly technical indicators (RSI, MACD, etc.), selects stocks via K-means clustering, and optimizes portfolios monthly with `PyPortfolioOpt`’s Efficient Frontier for maximum Sharpe ratio.
-The strategy is rebalanced monthly and backtested over 5 years against the S&P 500, with rolling normalization to eliminate biases.
+The strategy is rebalanced monthly and backtested over 5 years against the S&P 500.

 ## Features
 - **Data**: 10 years of S&P 500 daily data, aggregated monthly.